 Every addict has one thing in common, self punishment.
 Until we figure out and heal from whatever it is we feel we must punish ourselves for our addiction will remain a mystery.
 Clearly those who punish themselves must in some subconscious way feel they can beat themselves to a point of rendering their identity clean and clear from self loathing once again.

-However, that is a sick attempts at getting well.
-It’s an attempt which is seldom realized by the punisher.
-And while we are in this state we also project our punishing onto those around us, often those we love most.
+However, to spank myself into doing better doesn’t work for addiction.
+It is a sick attempt at getting well.
+It’s an attempt which is seldom realized by the self punisher.
+Obviously its a concept from my crime and punishment (spankings) at a young age.
+While the addict is in this state of self punishment we also project our punishing onto those around us, often those we love most.